 1795: The Beam Tradition Begins

-Since that time David Beam, David M. Beam, Col. James Beam (the Jim Beam), T. Jeremiah Beam, Booker Noe (Booker's Small Batch) and, now, Fred Noe have carried the family craft into what it has become today.
+Since that time, the family of distillers included David Beam, David M. Beam, Col. James Beam (the Jim Beam), T. Jeremiah Beam, Booker Noe (Booker's Small Batch).
+Today, Fred Noe and his son, Freddie, carry on the family craft of producing Jim Beam bourbons.

 Other members of the Beam family also found a place in bourbon's story.
 Jack Beam (Jim's uncle) founded Early Times.
-Parker Beam was renowned for his great whiskeys which receive a tribute every year with the annual release of Parker's Heritage Collection.
+Parker Beam was renowned for his great whiskeys as well.
+These receive a tribute every year with the annual release of Parker's Heritage Collection from Heaven Hill.

 07 of 18